-Have you ever made a miscalculation on an electrical estimate?
+Have you ever made a miscalculation of your estimate labour cost on an electrical estimate?

 Counting takeoffs is one thing; if you don't have a good system or are using old, manual counting methods, it can be easy to miss something and under or over-estimate.
 However, this issue can be addressed by using automated takeoff software, such as Countfire.

-If your takeoffs are accurate, you still have a key part of the costings to estimate – the labour.
-This is one area that is commonly underestimated and can lead to cost blowouts for the company.
+If your takeoffs are accurate, the next area to focus on is how to effectively estimate your labour costs.
+This is one area that is commonly underestimated within the construction industry and can lead to budget blowouts for the company.

-Estimating labour can be a bit more nuanced than simply counting elements and multiplying by the cost, like you do for takeoffs.
-There are several factors that influence how long a job will take and the costs that will go into labour.
+There are several factors that influence the costs that will go into labour and each company may use a different estimating method.
 Here are some points to consider for more accurate labour estimates:

-Another common method is to determine labour costs by labour units.
-A labour unit is defined in the OECD as the average cost of labour per unit of output produced.
+A labour unit is defined in the OECD library as the average cost of labour per unit of output produced.
 It is the ratio of total labour costs to real output.

 So you might work out the number of labour units that a job will use and price it with a cost per labour unit.
 There are a couple of different ways that companies might price those labour units: